 Preschool | Nonsectarian | 105 students |

 Fairfield's Hunt Ridge Montessori School is a preschool that enrolls 105 students.
-It accepts 3 to 6 year olds.

 The school community has reviewed this preschool and given it an average rating of 4 out of 5 stars.